 Better yet, Media Design School is the only school in New Zealand who has partnered with Sony Computer Entertainment Europe's PlayStation First Academic Development Programme, giving our students the opportunity to develop games for the PlayStation platform.
 That's just one more reason as to why our graduates are in such high demand.

 Careers & Industry

-To be a game developer you'll need experience and practical skills working across multiple game platforms and collaborating in a group that simulates the industry environment.
+To be a game developer you'll need experience and practical skills to be able to work across multiple game platforms and the ability to collaborate in a group that simulates the industry environment.

-In this course the third year end-of-year project is the closest you'll get to an industry-like experience where you'll be collaborating in a group with fellow programmers and artists to create a game, which you can include in your portfolio and show-reel by the time you go on to work as a professional.
+In this course, the third year end-of-year project is the closest you'll get to an industry-like experience.
+You'll be collaborating in a group with fellow programmers and artists to create a commercially viable game, which you can include in your portfolio and show-reel by the time you go on to work as a professional.